 Do NOT come to camp if you have returned within the past 14 days from domestic travel to a region that is under stay-at-home orders, states that meet Connecticut mandated quarantine requirements, or from a destination outside the United States.

 Together we can do our part to help Camp Workcoeman while keeping everyone safe.

-If you plan on attending, please register on the council website or email Ranger Frank ([email protected]) by the Sunday before the work day to let him know you’re coming; he’ll let you know by the following Wednesday the projects to be addressed and any special attire or equipment needs.
+If you plan on attending, please email Brian Cornell ([email protected]) by the Sunday before the work day to let him know you’re coming; he’ll let you know by the following Wednesday the projects to be addressed and any special attire or equipment needs.

 Members of the camp community who are currently retired gather at camp on the second and fourth Tuesday of every month to work on small projects.
 For more information contact Ranger Frank at [email protected].

 Camp Workcoeman is located in the hills of northwest Connecticut in scenic New Hartford and Barkhamsted.
 The camp consists of approximately 427 acres on the shore of beautiful West Hill Pond, possibly the cleanest in Connecticut.